TeamHG-Memex/agnostic/docs/overview.rst

 **First, create a directory to hold the migrations.** We will name the directory ``migrations``.
-(You could name it something else, but that would take a few extra minutes to explain, and that wouldn't make for a "quick" start would it?)
+(You could name it something else, but that would take a few extra minutes to explain, and this wouldn't be a "quick" start.)

 .. code:: bash